2024 Best MIDI Pad Controller Recommended List

 • Excellent Screens

-• Refined hardware look and feel
+• Responsive and good feel

 The Maschine MK3 is native instrument’s latest version of their 4 x 4 MIDI drum pad controller that comes with its own integrated software.